 Saisons to Try From Oxbow Brewing Co.: Abrico, Crossfade, First Fruits, Magenta, and Sap Haus

-I am firmly of the belief that Oxbow is one of the unsung heroes of American saison.
-Like Allagash, Oxbow is nestled in Vacationland brewing some stellar interpretations of Belgian Farmhouse ales.
-The brewery’s explorations in fruit and funk has resulted in some of our favorite sour farmhouse ales.
+I firmly believe that Oxbow is one of the unsung heroes of American saison.
+Nestled in Vacationland, Oxbow (like Allagash) brews some stellar interpretations of Belgian farmhouse ales.
+The brewery’s explorations in fruit and funk have resulted in some of our favorite sour farmhouse ales.
 Plus, how can you ignore that beautiful font work on their labels?
 Don’t sleep on Oxbow.

 Perennial Artisan Ales